Myvoiceai/MyVoiceCoreAndServiceLayerSetup/README.md

 `/speakerIdentify`

-No Authorization is needed in API request headers in this version
+No Authorization is needed in API request headers in this version; full specification detail available following approved request from MyVoice.ai